 * As every other role a developer also needs to provide steady communication.
 Where are issues expected or unexpected, what is the status of the product, resource problems, technical debt, medium to big refactoring needs - especially if the team must work with legacy code.

 * Apply coding and architectural guidelines by

-* reviewing Code.
+* reviewing code.

 * practicing clean code.

 * applying SOLID principals.

 * using pair-programming as a tool to transfer knowledge and work on critical and high-risk changes and additions.